 Bookmakers can often tempt people into making Lucky bets by promising them bonuses on the winnings.
 That is one of the key offers that you’ll want to keep an eye out for when you’re perusing the betting options.

 Lucky bets are available on numerous sports but they tend to be most commonly used by punters on horse racing and football bets.
-It’s handy for horse racing because you can select four different horses in four different races but you’re not dependant on them all winning for you to make any money.
+It’s handy for horse racing because you can select four different horses in four different races but you’re not dependant on them all winning for you to make a return.

 Unlike with an accumulator, where if one leg lets you down the whole bet fails (unless you’ve taken insurance or something similar), a Lucky bet will still see a return as long as one of your selections wins.